Launching Your App on Devices

 Click the team provisioning profile to view its details.

-The team provisioning profile contains an App ID—either for iOS apps (Xcode iOS Wildcard App ID) or for Mac apps (Xcode Mac Wildcard App ID).
+The team provisioning profile contains an App ID—for example, either for iOS apps (Xcode iOS Wildcard App ID) or for Mac apps (Xcode Mac Wildcard App ID).
 The screenshot below shows an iOS Provisioning Profile.

 Listed beneath the App ID is the number of development certificates and devices contained in the provisioning profile.
-The values should equal the total number of iOS Development or Mac Development certificates and enabled devices contained in your account.
+The values should equal the total number of development certificates and enabled devices contained in your account.
 If you’re an individual, you should have only one development certificate.

 There are several reasons why your app may not run on a device.

 If the device appears ineligible in the Scheme toolbar menu, fix the issue before continuing.